 Crystal Renn for Chanel by Karl Lagerfeld

 A great example of fighting the game from the business perspective is plus-size model Mckenzie Raley, who founded a New York based label Land of Women, which followed by remarkably successful skin care line catering to women of all size.
-Often plus size dresses from Simply Be, are a great resource when searching for clothes online, but also provide a good styling variety.
+Often plus size dresses are a great resource when searching for clothes online, but also provide a good styling variety.

 Furthermore the celebrity world is also generating its momentum in the business niche, Actress Melissa McCarthy whose clothing line is available in department stores but also on HSN.
 McCarthy shared: “When I go shopping, most of the time I’m disappointed.
 Two Oscars ago, I couldn’t find anybody to do a dress for me.
 I asked five or six designers, very high level ones who make lots of dresses for people, and they all said no.” That is what sparked the actress to start her own line, which resulted in incredible success.